SagarUnagar/EmployeeDirectory/README.md

 ###### Mandatory

-* Fetching employee list from the server.
+* Fetching employee list from the server

 * List of employee are grouped by position.
 Groups are sorted alphabetically, employees are sorted by last name.
-Each employee is unique by their full name (first name + last name) and is displayed only once in the list view.
+Each employee is unique by their full name (first name + last name) and is displayed only once in the list view

 * Pull-to-refresh to update the data from the servers

 * Error handling and alert using appropriate error message

 * Fetching the phone’s built-in contacts and match them against the list of employees.
 If the employee has a matching contact in the phone (first and last names are a case-insensitive match), the list element should display a button.
-If user press that button then app  displays the iOS native Contact detail view.
+If user press that button then app  displays the iOS native Contact detail view

 ###### Non Mandatory

-* Search by firstname, lastname, email and position.
+* Search by firstname, lastname, email and position

 ![Employee List](Screenshots/EmployeeList.png)

 ##### Employee Detail

-* Displays a detailed view of the employee’s information that are selected from employee list view.
+* Displays a detailed view of the employee’s information that are selected from employee list view

 ![Employee Detail](Screenshots/EmployeeDetail.png)

 * If the employee has a matching contact in the phone then list element displaying a button with contact icon.
-By clicking on that button, app displays the iOS native contact detail view.
+By clicking on that button, app displays the iOS native contact detail view

 ![NativeEmployee Detail](Screenshots/NativeContactDetail.png)